Best Cryptocurrency Exchanges in Canada 2026

 You want to buy some crypto but aren’t sure where to start?
 You’re not alone.
 Cryptocurrency has exploded in popularity, and plenty of Canadians are looking to get in on the action.
 The easiest way to buy Bitcoin (BTC), Ether (ETH), and other digital assets is through a crypto exchange.
 But with so many options out there—including some sketchy ones—you’ll want to make sure you’re using a legit platform.

-I’ve spent a lot of time testing different exchanges to see which ones stand out for Canadians in 2025.
+I’ve spent a lot of time testing different exchanges to see which ones stand out for Canadians in 2026.
 Whether you're a beginner, looking for no-fee trades, or into margin trading, I’ve got you covered.

-| Crypto Exchange | Features | Score | Sign Up |
+Exchange Key Features Score Sign Up

 Best for Canadians

-Most cryptocurrencies
+Most Cryptocurrencies

 How I Chose the Best Crypto Exchanges